lrvdijk/distributed-ngs/docs/intro.rst

 on multiple workers.
 To bound our project a bit, we will focus on the multiple sequence alignment problem.

+The program we use for multiple sequence alignment is called MAFFT [mafft]_, and for this project we want to run this program in a distributed manner.
+It supports both  multiple sequence alignments on genome nucleotide or protein amino acid sequences.
+We have chosen this tool because it is simple to use, and easily run in parallel.

 .. [decap2015halvade]
    Decap, D., Reumers, J., Herzeel, C., Costanza, P., & Fostier, J. (2015).
 Halvade: scalable sequence analysis with MapReduce. *Bioinformatics*, 31(15), 2482-2488.